 The euxinic flux is one of the smallest estimated thus far (Ciscato et al., 2018; Little et al., 2015).
 There have been two approaches to calculating the euxinic flux: one using a Ni-TOC relationship and one using Ni-Mo relationship.
-Both calculations used sediments from the Black Sea as representative of euxinic sediments.
-Little et al. (2015) used the better constrained Mo mass balance along with the authigenic Ni/Mo values from Black Sea sediments to calculate the euxinic sink of Ni of 0.4x108 Ni mol/yr.
-Ciscato et al. (2018) instead calculated the euxinic sink similar to the productive region OM sink.
-They used an estimation of the organic carbon flux into anoxic basins (1x1012 g C/year with an uncertainty of 50%; Berner, (1982)) and the Ni/TOC ratios from Black Sea euxinic sediments (0.54-1.49x10-3 Ni ppm/TOC wt% (Little et al., 2015; Vance et al., 2016) to calculate a total flux of 0.15x108 Ni mol/yr (Ciscato et al., 2018; Vance et al., 2016).
-The estimates are quite different, however, they are both very small relative to the other sinks and, therefore, unless the estimates are off by an order of magnitude, the euxinic sink is mostly unimportant in modern oceans.
+Both calculations used sediments from the Black Sea as representative of all euxinic sediments.
+Little et al. (2015) applied the better constrained Mo mass balance along with the authigenic Ni/Mo values from Black Sea sediments to calculate the euxinic sink of Ni of 0.4x108 Ni mol/yr.
+Ciscato et al. (2018) instead calculated the euxinic sink similar to the productive region OM output.
+They used an estimation of the organic carbon flux into anoxic basins (1x1012 g C/year with an uncertainty of 50%; Berner, (1982)) and the Ni/TOC ratios from Black Sea euxinic sediments (0.54-1.49x10-3 Ni ppm/TOC wt%; Little et al. (2015); Vance et al. (2016)) to calculate a total flux of 0.15x108 Ni mol/yr (Ciscato et al., 2018; Vance et al., 2016).
+The estimates are quite different.
+However, both estimates are very small relative to the other outputs and, therefore, unless they are off by an order of magnitude, the euxinic output is mostly unimportant in modern oceans.

+Carbonates

+Every year, a massive amount of carbonate is deposited (e.g., Hayes et al., 2021; Milliman and Droxler, 1995) which makes them an attractive candidate as a missing light sink, but greatly variable estimates of the flux size and isotopic composition (and the unknown impact of diagenesis) make it challenging to determine their importance to the budget.
+An initial estimate of the Ni flux into carbonate exclusively focused on organic matter associated with the carbonate flux (Ciscato et al., 2018).
+They used the organic carbon flux into shallow water carbonates (6x1012 g Corg/yr ± 50% ; Berner, 1990, 1982) and the Ni/TOC ratio (0.3-4.3x10-4 Ni ppm/TOC wt%) from a set of carbonate rich (34-75%) samples from a coastal lagoon to calculate a Ni flux into carbonates of 0.31x107 to 4.4x107 Ni mol/yr (Ciscato et al., 2018)However, this calculation omits any Ni that might be incorporated within the inorganic components of carbonates, which makes up a significant portion of the mass flux (Hayes et al., 2021; Milliman and Droxler, 1995).
+Alternatively, Alvarez et al. (2021) estimated a Ni flux into carbonates of 1.5 to 6.7x108 Ni mol/yr using the annual flux of CaCO3 (3.2x1013 to 14.7x1013 mol CaCO3/yr; Alvarez et al. (2021) and references therein) and an average concentration of Ni in carbonates derived from a Carboniferous marine limestone section in South China (2.7 ppm Ni; Zhao and Zheng, (2014)).
+It is unclear how applicable the Ni concentration in carboniferous marine limestones would be to the modern carbonate flux, especially without information on the impact of diagenesis on the carbonate Ni concentration.
+Depending on the chosen estimate, the carbonate flux is either as important as the OM or Fe-Mn deposits fluxes or as inconsequential to the modern budget as the euxinic flux.
+Therefore, we omit it from the budget here.

 [insert new title for this section]